ediloaz/Tasks-manager/README.md

 # Task Manager

-This program was created as an evaluation of a online course of React in [edX](https://www.edx.org/).
+This app was created as an evaluation of a online course of React in [edX](https://www.edx.org/).
 Using the React framework (components, state, JSX), and bootstrap.

-## Input
+## Interface

-In the app the user can enter the data thought a simple form, the data is the following:
+In the **resposive app web** the user can enter the data thought a simple form, the data is the following:
 * Title
 * Responsible
 * Description